-- 1. Staff Training Requirements
+1. Staff Training Requirements

+Training on the facility's Sexual Abuse and Assault Prevention and Intervention Program shall be included in training for all employees and shall also be included in biannual refresher training thereafter.

+Employee training shall ensure facility staff are able to fulfill their responsibilities under this standard and shall include:

 - a.
-Training on the facility's SAAPI Program shall be included in initial and annual refresher training for all employees.

-- b.
-Training shall include:

-- The facility's zero-tolerance policies for all forms of sexual abuse; - 2) Definitions and examples of prohibited and illegal sexual behavior; - 3) The right of detainees and staff to be free from sexual abuse, and from retaliation from reporting sexual abuse; - Instruction that sexual abuse and/or assault is never an acceptable consequence of detention; - 5) Recognition of situations where sexual abuse and/or assault may occur; - 6) How to avoid inappropriate relationships with detainees; - 7) Working with vulnerable populations and addressing their potential vulnerability in the general population; - 8) Recognition of the physical, behavioral, and emotional signs of sexual abuse and/or assault and ways to prevent and respond to such occurrences; - 9) The requirement to limit reporting of sexual abuse and assault to personnel with a need-to-know in order to make decisions concerning the detaineevictim's welfare, and for law enforcement/investigative purposes; - 10) The investigation process and how to ensure that evidence is not destroyed; - 11) Prevention, recognition and appropriate response to allegations or suspicions of sexual assault involving detainees with mental or physical disabilities; - 12) How to communicate effectively and professionally with detainees, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming detainees;
+The facility's zero-tolerance policies for all forms of sexual abuse; - b.
+Definitions and examples of prohibited and illegal sexual behavior; - c.
+The right of detainees and staff to be free from sexual abuse, and from retaliation from reporting sexual abuse; - d.
+Instruction that sexual abuse and/or assault is never an acceptable consequence of detention; - e.
+Recognition of situations where sexual abuse and/or assault may occur; - f.
+How to avoid inappropriate relationships with detainees; - g.
+Working with vulnerable populations and addressing their potential vulnerability in the general population; - h.
+Recognition of the physical, behavioral, and emotional signs of sexual abuse and/or assault and ways to prevent and respond to such occurrences; - i.
+The requirement to limit reporting of sexual abuse and assault to personnel with a need-to-know in order to make decisions concerning the detainee victim's welfare, and for law enforcement/investigative purposes; - j.
+The investigation process and how to ensure that evidence is not destroyed; - k.
+Prevention, recognition and appropriate response to allegations or suspicions of sexual assault involving detainees with mental or physical disabilities; - 1.
+How to communicate effectively and professionally with detainees, including lesbian, gay, bisexual, transgender, intersex, or gender nonconforming detainees; - m.
+Instruction on reporting knowledge or suspicion of sexual abuse and/or assault; and - n.
+Instruction on documentation and referral procedures of all allegations or suspicion of sexual abuse and/or assault.

-- 13) Instruction on reporting knowledge or suspicion of sexual abuse and/or assault; and - 14) Instruction on documentation and referral procedures of all allegations or suspicion of sexual abuse and/or assault. - c.
-All volunteers and other contractors 2 who have contact with detainees shall be trained on their responsibilities under the facility's sexual abuse prevention, detection, intervention and response policies and procedures.
-The level and type of training for volunteers and contractors will be based on the services they provide and their level of contact with detainees; however, all volunteers and contractors who have any contact with detainees must be notified of ICE and the facility's zero-tolerance policy and informed how to report such incidents. - d.
+All volunteers and other contractors who have contact with detainees shall be trained on their responsibilities under the facility's sexual abuse prevention, detection, intervention and response policies and procedures.
+The level and type of training for volunteers and contractors will be based on the services they provide and their level of contact with detainees; however, all volunteers and contractors who have any contact with detainees must be notified of ICE/ERO and the facility's zero-tolerance policy and informed how to report such incidents.
+In this paragraph "other contractor" means a person who provides services on a non-recurring basis to the facility pursuant to a contractual agreement with the agency or facility.

+The facility will maintain documentation verifying employee, volunteer and contractor training.
 In addition to the general training, all facility staff responsible for conducting sexual abuse or assault investigations shall receive specialized training that covers, at a minimum, interviewing sexual abuse and assault victims, sexual abuse and assault evidence collection in confinement settings, the criteria and evidence required for administrative action or prosecutorial referral, and information about effective cross-agency coordination in the investigation process.
-The facility must maintain written documentation verifying specialized training provided to investigators pursuant to this requirement. - e.
+The facility must maintain written documentation verifying specialized training provided to investigators pursuant to this requirement.

 Facility medical staff shall be trained in procedures for examining and treating victims of sexual abuse, in facilities where medical staff may be assigned these activities.
+This training shall be subject to the review and approval of ICE/ERO.